 What are eczema symptoms and signs in babies, children, and adults?

-Eczema most commonly causes dry, reddened skin that itches or burns, although the appearance of eczema varies from person to person and varies according to the specific type of eczema.
+Eczema most commonly causes scaly, reddened skin that itches or burns, although the appearance of eczema varies from person to person and varies according to the specific type of eczema.
 Intense itching (pruritus) is generally the first symptom in most people with eczema.
-Sometimes, eczema may lead to blisters and oozing lesions, but eczema can also result in dry and scaly skin (xerosis is the medical term for dry skin).
-Repeated scratching may lead to thickened, crusty skin (lichenification).
+Sometimes, eczema may lead to blisters and oozing lesions, especially if skin becomes infected, but eczema can also result in dry skin (xerosis is the medical term for dry skin).
+Repeated scratching may lead to thickened skin (lichenification).

 While any region of the body may be affected by eczema, in children and adults, eczema typically occurs on the face, neck, and the insides of the elbows, knees, and ankles.
 In infants, eczema typically occurs on the forehead, cheeks, forearms, legs, scalp, and neck.